12 Natural Home Remedies For Dust Mites That Works

 Nothing gets more natural than sprinkling diatomaceous earth.
 It’s a fancy name for fossilized remains of miniature aquatic organisms.
 Diatomaceous earth contains natural compounds of silica which turns out to be an effective way of ridding dust mites.

-While diatomaceous earth is generally safe for human and pet, you’ll want to avoid inhaling these tiny particles.
+While diatomaceous earth is generally safe for humans and pets, you’ll want to avoid inhaling these tiny particles.
 It may cause irritation on the nasal passage and may result in coughing or breathing difficulty.

 8. Get Rid Of Unnecessary Carpets, Rugs, Furniture, Soft Toys